pjgeorg/pMR/README.md

 - <b>-DMIC=ON</b>: Cross-compile for the first generation Intel Xeon Phi (KNC).
 Requires Intel Compiler and Intel MPSS 3.6 (or newer).
 - <b>-DCAPI=ON</b>: Include optional C API.
 - <b>-DPROFILING=ON</b>: Enable profiling capability.
-- <b>-DHINT=ON</b>: Enable hints that might help to spot performance issues.
-- <b>-DMPI.PERSISTENT=ON</b>: Enable persistent point-to-point communication for MPI provider.

 ## Build & Install ##
 To build a static library and install all required files: